sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Changes from version 05 to version 06:

 - Improved quantities
-- Included proposals for implicet enumerations that were NMTOKENS
+- Included proposals for implicit enumerations that were NMTOKENS
 - Added extension points
 - Improved exemplary firmware-resource extension